 - Find witnesses.
 If people saw the accident, politely request their names and contact information.
 If they are willing, ask them to describe what they saw.
 You cannot compel them to talk to you, so remember to keep calm and interact with respect.

 For bikers, motorcycle safety is always the top priority.
-When you’ve been involved in an accident, you must also make sure your physical and financial well being are safeguarded.
+When you’ve been involved in an accident, you must also make sure your physical and financial well-being is safeguarded.
 Our experienced team is here to help.
+Contact us today!